 What better way to soak in the Bavarian atmosphere and end a long day?
 THAT’s how to spend 24 hours in Munich!

-Looking to go more in-depth in Munich?
+An itinerary for 24 hours in Munich is great, but maybe you’re looking to go more in-depth in Munich?
 Check out my Munich city guide.

 All photos are my own.